-I get not-so-nice comments sometimes, and they get deleted.
+I get not-so-nice – okay, straight-up mean comments sometimes, and I delete them.
 You know why?
 This blog is my home.
 You don’t let people with shit on their shoes into your house and encourage them to walk around, do you?

 If you read this blog daily, you already know one of my goals is to demystify the “perfection” of show business in Hollywood, and the edited nature of most food blogs.
-I believe black-and-white thinking contributed to my many years of eating disorders.
-Even if you aren’t a regular, half the nasty comments I receive could be addressed if you actually took the time to read my “About” page before pressing the “Submit” button.
+I believe black-and-white thinking contributes to my many years of eating disorders.
+Even if you aren’t a regular, half the nasty comments I receive have answers.
+If you actually take the time to read my “About” page, before pressing the “Submit” button, you know that.

 In general, I try to show that life is messy and complicated.
 Because I’m choosing to be honest, every single time I post on this site.
-I know it’s what I find constructive, and I know I’ve helped hundreds of others from your many encouraging emails and comments (<—thank you for those).
+I know it’s what I’m finding constructive, and I know I am helping hundreds of others, from your many encouraging emails and comments (<—thank you for those).

 I don’t know what’s going to happen.
-I don’t feel like blogging about what I ate or what I’m up to.
+I don’t feel like blogging about what I’m eating or what I’m up to.
 To be honest, I don’t even know WHAT to do with myself.
 I don’t know what this blog will look like the next few days.

-Be careful before you put any negativity out into the world, because you never know the full story of what’s going on.
+Please.
+Be careful before you start putting any negativity out into the world, because you never know the full story of what’s going on.
 And please, take the time to embrace as much love as you possibly can.
 Right now.